 Even minor swelling and warping will eventually cause the image and wear layers to separate, and then that section of floor is done for.
 It will need to be replaced.

 Mine’s water-resistant!
 Most laminate is constructed to resist water in the short-run, though some brands are better at what they do in this regard than others.
 But the clock starts ticking when a significant amount of liquid is spilled, and you want to soak it up before it seeps into flooring joints.

 Mine’s waterproof!
-Yes, a few, like Newton, even make laminate that is sealed on all sides, and they market it as waterproof even when wet for up to 24 hours – surface wet, not submerged wet.
+Yes, a few even make laminate that is sealed on all sides, and they market it as waterproof even when wet for up to 24 hours – surface wet, not submerged wet.
 Nobody is going to guarantee that flooded laminate flooring is waterproof.

 But here’s what all manufacturers agree with – you can’t let large spills sit on the floor indefinitely.
 You still need to limit the amount of water or liquid on the floor and the length of time it sits there.

 HERE ARE RECOMMENDED TECHNIQUES FOR HANDLING LIQUID SPILLS: